 Sunflower Sea Spread

 Use nutritional yeast or soaked, rinsed and blended sunflower seeds, with red dulse or nori flakes, 2 tbsp. hemp oil, dehulled hemp seeds, 1 lemon.
 For tangy, add capers.
 For salty, add miso or chopped olives.
-Use a little purified water to get the desired texture.
+Use a small amount of purified water to get the desired texture.
 You can add green papaya powder or wheat sprout concentrate.
 Best served fresh.

 Herbal Spice Mix dill, paprika, basil, sea kelp, red dulse, Himalayan salt.